dvd90/growth-interview-backend-enrichment/README.md

 ### The Category logic:

-##### There are 2 categories “Likely” and “Unlikely” that need to be stored.
+##### The categories defined by sales department represent the likeliness of closing a deal.
+There are 2 categories “Likely” and “Unlikely” that need to be stored.
 Not all input emails will be categorized under these 2 categories.
 Emails which aren’t, shouldn’t be stored.

 1. “Likely” is for all emails whose company enrichment is of size Grand.
 OR for all emails whose company enrichment is of size Big AND have both company enrichment and user enrichment.
 2. “Unlikely” is for all emails whose company enrichment is of size Big.
 OR for all emails whose company enrichment is of size Medium AND have both company enrichment and user enrichment.